polybaseio/polybase-test-1/Readme.md

 ### Bonus Points 🎯

+Ps. these are really bonus points.
+Skipping all of them is completely fine.

 - Use Tailwind for styling your app.
 - Go for functional React & JavaScript.
 - Use of Docker 🐳